The Bay of Plenty’s Best Beaches

 Have a favourite Bay of Plenty beach?
 Tell us why it’s the best in the comments below!

-Explore New Zealand’s best beaches from a Bay of Plenty Holiday Home.
+Explore New Zealand’s best beaches from one of our many Bay of Plenty Accommodation options.